 Location of UMKC School of Dentistry Clinical Research Center (CRC)

-The Clinical Research Center is located in a dedicated area on the first floor of the School of Dentistry on the west end of the building across from the Oncology Support Clinic. (map) It is located in the Dr. Charles Dunlap Innovation Center for Research and Education in Technology in room 101.
+The Clinical Research Center is located in a dedicated area on the first floor of the School of Dentistry on the west end of the building. (map) It is located in the Dr. Charles Dunlap Innovation Center for Research and Education in Technology in room 101.
 There are signs directing you to its location from the first and second floor of the Dental School.

 Parking Information and Map